CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 Once the upload process is completed, you can access your virtual Desktop.
 Using the Data Gateway application, access the bucket with the public key.
 You can now import a copy of your public key inside the virtual Desktop (via copy/paste function).

+**4- Encrypt the restuls**.

-5- Next, open the terminal (right click) and encrypt the files you want to export with your public key.
+Open the terminal (right click) and encrypt with your public key the files you want to export.
 Crypt4GH is already installed on each Desktop and accessible programmatically.

 The syntax of the encryption command is: